riyasoganii/BlockPatron/README.txt

-Application Information
+BlockPatron

 Background

 Donation is faced with a major problem- accountability.
+People are often hesitant to donate to nonprofits as they have no proof to see where their money is really going.
 In a lot of cases, there are delays in the transfer of donations, and sometimes, the donation doesn't reach the recipient altogether!
-Also, in the case that donation is given to a scam campaign, you may never want to donate again.

-With blockchain technology, you know more information.
-Like who you’re going to send your money to, and how they plan to spend it.
+But, with blockchain technology, you know more information.
-On the other hand, the receivers will also receive more support, with lower transaction fees, and without hefty fees from lawyers.

-There is a high need for crowdfunding for charities and non-profits in particular.
-This is because people are often hesitant to donate to such organisations as, they have no proof to see where their money is really going.
-Additionally, a crowdfunding application which is centered around charities and nonprofits is yet to be built altogether.

 Idea

+BlockPatron is an app aimed at bringing donations to various nonprofits and charities.
+But, this isn't your regular crowdfunding app.
+BlockPatron uses blockchain technology to tackle the biggest problems of modern day crowdfunding.

+Better visibility, and more transparency- you'll know exactly where your donation is going, and what it is being used for!
+Better security- your donation won't be stolen!
+No extra transaction fees- who needs those?!
+No delays- your donation is received instantly!

 I aim to build an app where a novice user is able to browse through non-profits filtered on the basis of the causes they wish to support, see all details of that non-profit, and then securely donate their money as cryptocurrency using fiat on-ramp.
 This donation will be instant, with no external fees.
 They will also be provided with blockchain transaction ID proof of the nonprofit's transactions, so they have full confidence that their money is being used in the right place.

+BlockPatron will use fiat on-ramp to convert donatins to bitcoin.
+That way, the donation can be sent as bitcoin directly to the nonprofit using blockchain!

 User Persona